kopia/kopia/site/content/docs/Repositories/_index.md

 #### Connecting to Repository

-After you have created the `repository`, you connect to it using the [`kopia repository connect gcs` command](../docs/reference/command-line/common/repository-connect-b2/) or the [`kopia repository connect gcs` command](../docs/reference/command-line/common/repository-connect-s3/), depending on whichever way you setup the Google Cloud Storage `repository`.
+After you have created the `repository`, you connect to it using the [`kopia repository connect gcs` command](../docs/reference/command-line/common/repository-connect-gcs/) or the [`kopia repository connect s3` command](../docs/reference/command-line/common/repository-connect-s3/), depending on whichever way you setup the Google Cloud Storage `repository`.
 Read the [help docs for `repository connect gcs`](../docs/reference/command-line/common/repository-connect-gcs/) or the [help docs for `repository connect s3`](../docs/reference/command-line/common/repository-connect-s3/) for more information on the options available for these commands.

 ## Google Drive